files-community/Website/src/routes/docs/configuring/custom-themes/+page.md

 ## Advanced themeing
 To access theme values that are not exposed in the settings modal
 1. Open Files settings > Advanced > Edit settings file.
-This opens the main settings in your default text editor.
+This will open the main settings file in your default text editor.

 ### Available resources for themeing